SufficientlySecure/calendar-import-export/README.md

 ## Prerequisites

 1. Run the _Android SDK Manager_ (shell command: ``android``)
-2. Expand the "Extras" directory and install "Android Support Repository" and "Google Repository"
+2. Expand the "Extras" directory and install "Android Support Repository", "Android Support Library" and "Google Repository".
 3. Make sure the *ANDROID_HOME* environment variable is set and points to your Android SDK install directory (shell command ``export ANDROID_HOME=~/AndroidSDK/``)
 4. Make sure the Android SDK directories "platform-tools", and "tools" are in your